martenjostmann/da2-case-study-2/README.md

 ## Requirements
 ---
-A few additional modules are required:
+A few additional modules are required.
-- Tensorflow
-- scikit-image

 These modules are stored in `requirements.txt` and can be installed via the following command:
 `$ pip install -r requirements.txt`

-In Google Colab this modules are already installed
+In Google Colab this modules are already installed.

 ## File Structure
 ---